eleda77/eleda77.github.io/docs/vocab_list.md

 ### N {#header-title-14}
 **nasothek** - a collection of sculpted noses

+**nicticate** - to wink or blink rapidly (mostly for creatures with nicticating membranes, whatever those are)

 **nom de guerre** - an assumed name under which a person engages in combat or some other activity or enterprise

 **nonce** - (of a word or expression) coined for one occasion; the time being; (also a word for sex offender)